 Snail Mail

-If you'd prefer to mail in your entry, please note that you MUST submit your entry in the form of a CD.
+If you'd prefer to mail in your entry, please note that you MUST submit your entry in the form of a USB.
 You may send your entry to:

 Mining Matters